These are the most common questions Elf Stacy receives about Santa and Letters.

 In the very rare case that there is a typo on the letter, we can reprint another one that the parents can exchange for the misprinted one.
 They can say that the mistake was magically fixed.
 If the error was the mistake of the person ordering and is on the submitted form, there will be a reprint charge of 50% of the original price.
 If the error was on our part, the reprint is free.
 Please note that due to the personalized nature of the product, no refunds will be issued.
 Please double check your answers on the form before clicking submit.

-Items usually arrive at their destinations within 2 1/2 weeks of ordering (or 4 1/2 weeks for international orders).
+Items usually arrive at their destinations within 2 1/2 weeks of ordering (or up to 6 1/2 weeks for international orders).
 It may be somewhat longer during holidays.
 If you order between November 1st and December 1st for a real North Pole postmark on a Santa Letter, the letters are held and mailed to North Pole, AK together on December 2nd.
 These letters usually arrive in homes around December 15th.

 Evidence Kits are assembled using some of Santa's old personal effects like gloves, spectacles, buttons, etc. Parents can drop one or two items from the kit on Christmas Eve to prove to their kids that Santa really did visit.
 These things really did belong to Santa, but he asks that the parents leave the clues because he doesn't have time.